-To ensure that the output meets quality and accuracy standards the data is quality assured at an early stage by running frequencies and cross-tabs to identify whether there are any discontinuities.
-Running these checks at an early stage allows for any concerns to be investigated thoroughly to identify if it could be caused by a questionnaire change, processing error or real world change.
-When calculating the estimates themselves the team dual run’s them independently to make sure errors have not been brought in during their calculation.
+To ensure that the output meets quality and accuracy standards the APS data are quality assured at an early stage by running frequencies and cross-tabs to identify whether there are any discontinuities.
+Running these checks at an early stage allows for any concerns to be investigated thoroughly, identifying if it could be caused by a questionnaire change, processing error or real-world change.
+When calculating the personal well-being estimates themselves, the team dual-runs them independently to make sure errors have not been brought in during their calculation.
 These estimates are compared against one another to ensure that they are the same, prior to comparing with previous estimates for a validity check.
-The estimates are also peer reviewed with experts in personal well-being to ensure that the data is as we would expect.
+The estimates are also peer-reviewed with experts in personal well-being to ensure that the data are as we would expect.

 As previously mentioned, all personal well-being estimates produced are weighted to account for them being produced from a survey.
 Sample sizes are also provided as unweighted counts of valid responses to each of the well-being questions.
 It is possible for each of the four questions (life satisfaction, worthwhile, happiness and anxiety) to have different sample sizes; this is because respondents are able to choose which, if any, of the personal well-being questions they answer.

 As a consequence of the reweighting and the transition of the personal well-being questions to the APS main data release, the personal well-being data series has been revised.
 Sensitivity analysis has been carried out to assess the impact to the personal well-being series as a consequence of this change and it has shown minimal impact.
 For more information on the sensitivity analysis, please see the Impact of transition to Annual Population Survey dataset in personal well-being in the UK: 2015 to 2016.